almccon/mapgardening/AWS.md

 Log into your AWS console (I'm using the Stamen group).
 I'm using the us-west-2a zone (Oregon).

-Create a 50GB gp2 EBS volume for the history dump.
+Create a 100GB gp2 EBS volume for the history dump.
+(As for Jan 2016 the history dump is 49G itself)

 Create an r3.xlarge ubuntu instance to do the history splitting (and processing?).
 This is a pretty big instance, so remember to stop it when its done!